-Sorry for the downtime over the past couple of days but the site has now been moved to a new host.
-Thanks to our friends at Team Xecuter for graciously providing the bandwidth from now on!
+Sorry for the downtime over the past couple of weeks, but the site has now been moved to a new server.
+Our many thanks to our friends at Team-Xecuter for graciously providing the bandwidth from now on!

-However, the domain abgx360.net has not been pointed to the new host yet.
-To get the abgx360 app working again you will need to download this abgx360.ini file and extract it from the zip archive to the folder directly above your StealthFiles folder.
-To find out where your StealthFiles folder is, open abgx360 GUI v1.0.2 or later and press Ctrl+F (and click yes to have it opened for you).
+However, our original first domain abgx360.net has been completely different site for a few years now.
+As such to get the abgx360 app working again you will need to download this abgx360.ini file and extract it from the zip archive to the folder directly above your StealthFiles folder.
+To find out where your StealthFiles folder is, open abgx360 GUI v1.0.6 and press Ctrl+F (and click yes to have it opened for you).
 Then go one folder up to where you see the abgx360.dat file and put that abgx360.ini file you extracted in there right next to it.

 abgx360 v1.0.6 released!

 Changes affecting all platforms:

 - Replaced AP25 replay sector support with support for topology data (for consoles which do AP25 checks -- make sure you have LT+ v3.0 or later).

 - Added "Min Kernel Required" (to boot the game) when checking an XEX.

 - Added improvements to AutoUpload (used by uploaders) including extended C/R for SS (using the original disc) to make sure files uploaded to the database have very accurate angle measurements.